-Originally published on Blogger 4/23/2012, a revised and expanded version of this entry appears in Snapshots and Short Notes, Kenneth Wilson, University of North Texas Press, 2020.
+Originally published on Blogger 4/23/2012, this entry's revised and expanded version appears in Snapshots and Short Notes, Kenneth Wilson, University of North Texas Press, 2020.

 "This is a picture of the rotary well machine on which I am working.
 Those are the bits marked dady (sic) and baby.
 The large is the one we stidit (sic) with & the small one finishes up the hole.
 P. K."

 A later note on the card says, "Pressley & his work."
 Pressley may not have been able to spell very well (no pun intended), but he left us a detailed view of his job on an early rotary drilling rig in the West Texas oil patch.
-I think that must be Pressley in the foreground nearest to the "named" drill bits.
+Pressley must be in the foreground nearest to the "named" drill bits.

-In 1901, a rancher in Clay County, just below the Texas-Oklahoma border, was attempting to drill a water well but struck oil at 263 feet, thus opening the first oilfield in North Texas.
-A small shantytown known as Oil City, quickly grew up in the area, but in 1905, most residents moved to nearby Petrolia, located on the new Wichita Falls and Oklahoma Railroad.
+In 1901, a rancher in Clay County, just below the Texas-Oklahoma border, attempted to drill a water well but struck oil at 263 feet, thus opening the first oilfield in North Texas.
+A small shantytown, Oil City, quickly grew up in the area, but in 1905, most residents moved to nearby Petrolia, located on the new Wichita Falls and Oklahoma Railroad.
 By late 1905, Petrolia boasted a hotel, bank, drugstore, barbershop, livery stable, dry-goods store, hardware store, furniture store, meat market, lumberyard, ice house, two oilfield-supply stores, and a cotton gin.
 Despite these amenities, the town was still a rough-and-ready oil boom town, and alcohol consumption, gambling, and prostitution flourished.

 In 1908, cable tool rigs still dominated the drilling process, and this cable tool rig was the new technology.
-The drilling crew on a rotary rig was generally five in number: driller, derrickman, motor man, and two floor hands.
+The drilling crew on a rotary rig was generally five in number: driller, derrickman, motor man, and two floor-hands.
 All of them except the driller are usually referred to as roughnecks.
-In this photograph perhaps the man in the background with cleaner clothes is the driller, and the photographer may be the fifth crew member.
+In this photograph, perhaps the man in the background, wearing cleaner clothes, is the driller, and the photographer may be the fifth crew member.

 In the scan of the back of the postcard, you can see that Pressley left an oily thumbprint just above the Petrolia cancellation mark.
 Small details like that thumbprint, the lack of hard hats, and the greasy overalls and gloves tell us a lot about a roughneck's job, but they don't convey the cold winters and blazing hot summers of the Texas-Oklahoma border, nor do they tell us of the long hours and the dangers of work on an oil rig.
 In that fall of 1908, I hope P. K. went home with good money in his pocket and to someone he could spend it on.